abogoyavlensky/automigrate/examples/README.md

 ### Next steps
-To see creating in action you can change any model or add new one and run `$ docker-compose run demo clojure -X:migrations :cmd :make-migration`.
+To see creating in action you can change any model or add new one and run `$ docker-compose run demo clojure -X:migrations :cmd :make`.

 Or you could try different commands with different args from documentation section [CLI interface](https://github.com/abogoyavlensky/automigrate#cli-interface).